ste-ioan/fMRI_bouba/README.md

 # fMRI_bouba

-A collection of Python scripts for analyzing functional MRI data using multivariate pattern analysis (MVPA), representational similarity analysis (RSA), and searchlight methods.
+A collection of Python scripts for analyzing functional MRI data using multivariate pattern analysis (MVPA), representational similarity analysis (RSA), and searchlight methods for the publication "title" published in (...)

 ## Scripts Overview